Tennessee Promise Scholarship Information

 TN Promise Scholarship Eligibility

-The Tennessee Promise scholarship is a last-dollar scholarship, so it covers any tuition and mandatory fees that aren’t paid for by the Pell Grant, HOPE Scholarship, state student assistance funds, or other means of financial aid.
+The Tennessee Promise scholarship is a last-dollar scholarship, so it covers tuition that is not paid for by the Pell Grant, HOPE Scholarship, state student assistance funds, or other means of financial aid grants.
 Students who receive the TN Promise Scholarship must:

 - Maintain a 2.0 GPA

-- Complete 8 hours of community service or job shadowing per term.
+- Complete 8 hours of community service or job shadowing per quarter

 To learn more about the application deadlines, process, and eligibility requirements, visit the Tennessee Promise website.